 Economic damages, such as medical expenses, are easy to monetize because there’s typically some type of document that lists the cost.
 Non-economic damages are more challenging because damages such as pain and suffering aren’t quantifiable.
 The insurance company will consider the following factors when choosing an appropriate settlement amount to offer for non-economic damages:

 Yes.
-If your loved one died in the crash or suffered a fatal injury, you could file a lawsuit against the at-fault driver.
+If your loved one died in an O’Fallon truck crash or suffered a fatal injury, you could file a lawsuit against the at-fault driver.
 This type of case is known as wrongful death.
 There are laws in Missouri that determine who can file suit and the available damages.

-According to statute 537.080, wrongful death is the death of someone caused by an occurrence, act, conduct, circumstance, or transaction, which would have resulted in the recovery of damages if they didn’t die.
+According to statute 537.080, wrongful death is the death of someone caused by an occurrence, act, conduct, circumstance, or transaction that would have resulted in the recovery of damages if they didn’t die.
 You can pursue compensation in a wrongful death case if you’re able to prove that the defendant’s actions were negligent, reckless, malicious, or egregious.

 The following surviving family members could sue the at-fault party for their loved one’s fatal truck accident: